 The number of positions in Graduate School programs, particularly our Ph.D. program, is limited.
 The Admissions Committee considers many factors in reaching its decision on each applicant.
 Objective criteria, such as academic record, is important.
 Equally important, however, are more subjective assessments of factors such as the candidate’s intellectual curiosity, maturity, integrity and motivation.

 In order to be considered seriously for admission to any of the degree programs of the Graduate School, candidates must demonstrate above-average academic achievement at the undergraduate level and in any previous work undertaken at the graduate level.
 Strong performance in mathematics and science courses is particularly important.
-As stated above, our Ph.D. program is test optional; GRE general test scores need not be submitted.
-This change applies only to the Ph.D. program.
-Scores on standardized tests, such as the GRE general test, MCAT, DAT or OAT, must support the Master’s candidate’s strength in basic quantitative and verbal skills.
+Our Ph.D. program is test optional; GRE general test scores need not be submitted.
+Standardized test scores, such as the GRE general test, MCAT or DAT, must support the Master’s candidate’s strength in basic quantitative and verbal skills.
 For international applicants educated in non-English speaking institutions, an adequate TOEFL/IELTS score is needed to demonstrate the applicant’s ability to communicate in English.